Green-Software-Foundation/patterns/docs/catalog/ai/leverage-sustainable-regions.md

 ## Solution
-Use a cloud region which offers carbon-free energy for running your ML training workloads.
+Use a cloud region which has a lower carbon intensity value for running your ML training workloads.

 ## SCI Impact